rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: February 1, 2017
+**Today's Progress**
+- 1 hour [Understanding Flexbox: Everything You Need to know](https://medium.freecodecamp.com/understanding-flexbox-everything-you-need-to-know-b4013d4dc9af#.w26mj27k9) by Ohans Emmanuel
+- 150 minutes FCC Simon Game Projects

+**Thoughts**

+The flexbox article above on medium is fantastic for making quick sense of flex box.
+I had a pretty strong understanding before.
+Although I admittedly mostly used it for vertical alignment and it's flex-wrap ability.
+I have not completely worked my way through the article (it's very comprehensive), but I have a much stronger sense I can build most of my HTML/CSS layouts utilizing the CSS Flexbox model.

+Finished the HTML/CSS portion of the project so far.
+I added the the basic features of turning the game on/off.
+I also adjusted the box shadow for the start button when you click the button.

 ### Day 27: January 31, 2017
 **Today's Progress**
 - 200 minutes FCC Simon Game Project